 Isreali Eurovision Feast

-This was the most ambitions yet, comprising five different dishes commonly found on the streets of Tel Aviv – all made at the same time in a chaotic kitchen.
+This was the most ambitious yet, comprising five different dishes commonly found on the streets of Tel Aviv – all made at the same time in a chaotic kitchen.

 A cooked dish of seasoned tomatoes and peppers, adopted from Morocco (it’s Arabic name means “cooked salad” – a good description), it’s a very common appetizer in israael.